andrew/ultimate-awesome/README.md

 - [awesome-drone](https://github.com/Pana/awesome-drone) - A list of drone develop resource.
 - [awesome-buck2](https://github.com/sluongng/awesome-buck2) - Collection of resources about Buck2.
 - [awesome-drupal](https://github.com/theodorosploumis/awesome-drupal) - A collection of awesome resources, tools, books, podcasts etc for Drupal CMS.
+- [awesome-dynamic-conditional-networks-cv](https://github.com/thomasverelst/awesome-dynamic-conditional-networks-cv) - Overview of conditional computution and dynamic CNNs for computer vision, with a focus on reducing computational complexity.
 - [awesome-functional-css](https://github.com/winkerVSbecks/awesome-functional-css) - A collection of awesome things regarding functional CSS.
 - [awesome-text-style-transfer](https://github.com/yd1996/awesome-text-style-transfer) - A list of resources about Text Style Transfer.
 - [awesome-split-learning](https://github.com/aidecentralized/awesome-split-learning) - A curated repository for various papers in the domain of split learning.